Zunaeed-Imran/interview_questions/README.md

 34. what is model accessor?
 35. what is polymorfiq relationship?
 36. what is the different between abstract class & interface.
+37. what is migration in laravel.
+(Explain)
+38. explain Laravel life-Cycle.
+39. what is route in laravel? explain..